 listen to these winning tracks!

 2018 has been a great year for Lenka's music!
-Below, listen to 'Sleep, Baby, Sleep', the recipient of the 2018 Folk Music Ontario (FMO) Songs From the Heart Award for the Folk Songs from Around the World category, and 'Dobru noc, ma mila' from Lenka's latest album MASARYK, which won the 2018 Independent Music Award (New Age Song category).
+Lenka received two nominations for the 2018 Canadian Folk Music Awards - Traditional Singer of the Year, and World Solo Artist of the Year, for her new Czech album MASARYK: Narodni pisne.
+Below, listen to 'Sleep, Baby, Sleep' from album Lullabies in Exile, the recipient of the 2018 Folk Music Ontario (FMO) Songs From the Heart Award for the Folk Songs from Around the World category, and 'Dobru noc, ma mila' from MASARYK, which also won the 2018 Independent Music Award (New Age Song category).

 Awards and nominations: